What is BMI?

 1. Get Active

 Establishing an exercise routine will help to bring down the fat percentage in your body.
 Regular workout sessions will improve your appearance and your mood apart from bringing down your weight.
 Weight training and high-intensity interval training are great options to reduce body fat.
 Make small but potent changes to your routine.
 Walk to work or take the stairs instead of the lift.
+Read more about the health benefits of exercise

 2. Eat Consciously